 There are three main sources of retirement income:

-For each different source of retirement income Kaplan proposes several reforms to make pertinent tax rules more reasonable.
-He added that the proposals he made are intended “to remedy the persistent, but hardly benign, neglect that has characterized the taxation of retirement income.”
+According to law professor Richard L. Kaplan, for each different source of retirement income there are several reforms to make pertinent tax rules more reasonable.
+He says that the proposals he made are intended “to remedy the persistent, but hardly benign, neglect that has characterized the taxation of retirement income.”

 The proposals include: